 The strength of any country’s ethical research fabric lies in how and in what way the scientific discourse benefits both--the country’s public health and the scientific industry.
 Clinical Trial operations in India are not in alignment with her health care needs and have skewed away from Infectious diseases like Tuberculosis, Malaria with an unfairly large proportion of registered trials focusing on non-communicable diseases like Cancer and Diabetes(1).
 This is despite the fact that the global burden of disease survey for 2016 showed that communicable, maternal, neonatal and nutritional diseases (CMNND’s) contribute to 24.8% of the overall disease burden in India(2),(3).
 Infectious diseases in India have the highest Disability Adjusted Life Years (DALYs) but account for only 5% of the total clinical trials registered between July 2007 and December 2015.
 Interestingly, a large proportion (46.6%) of these trials were phase III trials and only 6.5% were phase I trials(4).

-This skew towards phase III trials understandably prevents scientific and technological enhancement of the Indian scientific community; phase III trials are, after all, trials which test already tested drugs on a larger patient population whereas phase I trials involve health human volunteers and hence require much more scientific expertise and ethical and regulatory preparedness(5).
+The skew towards phase III trials understandably prevents scientific and technological enhancement of the Indian scientific community; phase III trials are, after all, trials which test already tested drugs on a larger patient population whereas phase I trials involve health human volunteers and hence require much more scientific expertise and ethical and regulatory preparedness(5).
 Safety of the participants who take part in these “first in man” studies is a combined social, moral and scientific responsibility of the research community.

 Is the Indian scientific-ethical research fabric strong enough to bear the responsibility of such trials?
 As of now, legal and regulatory requirements allow trials involving healthy human volunteers only for indigenously developed drugs and patents or foreign drugs which are already tested or are being concomitantly tested in healthy human volunteers elsewhere(6).